EUGENE STONE SOCCER STADIUM

 In September of 1995, over 3,500 fans joined with international soccer great Pelé in dedicating Furman University’s new Eugene Stone III Soccer Stadium.

-The facility, which features a brick and wrought iron fence, 3,000 permanent seats, fully-automated scoreboard, press box, and lighting for night games, serves as home of Furman’s sucessful men’s and women’s soccer programs and has been the site of six Southern Conference Tournaments and three NCAA Tournament first round matches.
+The facility, which features a brick and wrought iron fence, 3,000 permanent seats, fully-automated scoreboard, press box, and lighting for night games, serves as home of Furman’s sucessful men’s and women’s soccer programs and has been the site of seven Southern Conference Tournaments and three NCAA Tournament first round matches.

 Named for the late Eugene Stone, long-time Furman benefactor, the $1 million complex is one of several generous gifts made by Stone and the Stone Foundation to Furman University in support of the school’s athletics program.